bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly
+Some data may be missing here — we will complete it soon

 {% endnote %}

 > Scope: [`task`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user
+> Who can execute the method: administrator

 The method `task.item.userfield.delete` removes a property.